This Day In Writing History

 Tropic of Cancer was a novel in the form of a memoir.
 Combining fiction with autobiography, the novel featured a narrative that alternated between conventional and experimental, combining sober accounts with dazzling stream of consciousness reflections.

-Funny, sad, joyous, and mad, passionate and poetic, the novel is rightfully recognized as a masterpiece.
+Funny, sad, joyous, and mad, passionate and poetic, the novel is rightfully considered a masterpiece.
 In the opening pages, Miller described the book this way:

 One of Miller's dirty corpses was that of his homeland, America.
 Predicting the uproar over the novel's graphic sexual content, he said: